andres-garcia-alves/renamer-3/README.md

 | `Remove All` | Removes all folders/files from the rename batch. |

 2. On 'Rename Settings' tab:
 2a.
-Select a renaming method (Eg. UpperCase, LowerCase, InvertedCase, By Patterns, Positional, etc)
+Select a renaming method (Eg. upper-case, lower-case, inverted-case, by-pattern, positional, etc)
 2b.
 If needed, complete adicional settings.
 2c.
 Optionally select to affect also file(s) extensions.